Paris conference seeks political roadmap for lawless Libya

-PARIS (AP) — Libya’s rival leaders are meeting in Paris to agree on a political roadmap including elections, in an effort to bring order to Libya’s chaos.
+PARIS (AP) — Libya’s rival leaders arrived in Paris on Tuesday for a meeting aimed at agreeing a political roadmap that would help restore order in the country, where lawlessness has fed Islamic militants, human trafficking and instability in the region.

-Representatives of twenty countries, including Libya’s neighbors, regional and Western powers, and international organizations are expected Tuesday at the Elysee Palace.
+Representatives of twenty countries, including Libya’s neighbors, regional and European powers, the United States and international organizations were expected Tuesday at the Elysee Palace.

 The U.N.-backed conference aims at securing parliamentary and presidential elections in the North African country, if possible by the end of 2018.